Onyo/onyo-challenges/README.md

 # Documentation
-This solution is a Django application, that defines 2 microservices.
+This solution is a Django project, which implements 2 microservices as Django applications.
-Each one can be deployed apart.
-Each one use its own database.
+Each one should be deployed on separate servers, since each one use its own database.

 Ana is the secretary app.
 When a contact is created, Ana makes a request to Bob(postman) using the postcode, to retrieve the address.

 Bob is the postman app.
-When it receives a get, with a postcode not found, creates a new location with this postcode and a random address.
+When it receives a get, retrieve the location associated with the postcode.
+When the postcode is not found, creates a new location with this postcode and a random address.

 Each app has its own settings